Worthies/Eisenhower/README.md

 **Parameters:** None

+### 10. `get_projects`

+Get unique project names from all tasks with optional filtering.

+**Parameters:**

+- `include_completed` (optional): If true, include projects where all tasks are completed or cancelled.
+If false, only show projects with at least one pending or in_progress task.
+Default is true (show all projects).

 ## Example Usage with VS Code Copilot

 Once configured, you can interact with the Eisenhower Matrix directly in VS Code Copilot Chat: